 Can Probiotics Treat an Existing UTI?

-Although evidence supports taking probiotics for UTI prevention, beneficial bacteria haven’t been proven to treat existing infections.
-Antibiotics are still the best way to treat an infection, so you should see your doctor whenever you experience UTI symptoms.
+No. Although evidence supports taking probiotics for UTI prevention, beneficial bacteria haven’t been proven to treat existing infections.
+Antibiotics are the only way to treat an infection, so you should see your doctor whenever you experience UTI symptoms.
 Putting off medical attention could increase the risk of a UTI spreading to the kidneys and becoming a more severe infection.

 The Best Probiotics for UTI Prevention